Grenada–Mexico relations

-Grenada–Mexico relations are the diplomatic relations between Grenada and the United Mexican States.
-Both nations are members of the Association of Caribbean States, Organization of American States and the United Nations.
+The nations of Grenada and Mexico established diplomatic relations in 1975.
+Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States and the United Nations.

 History

 Grenada and Mexico established diplomatic relations on 11 April 1975.
 Since the establishment of diplomatic relations; relations between both nations have taken place in primarily multilateral forums.
 In 1983, Mexico condemned the United States invasion of Grenada and demanded respect to the territorial integrity and sovereignty of Grenada.
 Mexico also urged international organizations to take the necessary measures for withdrawal of all foreign forces from Grenada.